raspberrypilearning/scratch-led-game/en/step_1.md

 ## Introduction

 In this project, you'll take your first step in using the Raspberry Pi's GPIO pins to make machines!
-You'll be connecting wires and lights to your Pi to create simple electrical circuits, then linking it up to a computer game so that when we score points there is a flashing light!
+You'll be connecting wires and lights to your Pi to create simple electrical circuits, then linking it up to a computer game so that you can find the hidden hedgehog!

-GPIO stands for **G**eneral **P**urpose **I**nput/**O**utput, which is basically a way to create simple machines by sending a small electrical signal out of a pin, down a wire and through an output or input, then back into a ground pin on the Raspberry Pi to create a circuit.
-The behaviour of the circuits you make can be programmed and controlled through programs written by you, using Scratch!

 ### What you will make